wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-android-and-flutter.md.md

 ### Request Permissions

-The application needs to be able to access the microphone, so we have to request Android `android.permission.RECORD_AUDIO` permission (Flutter calls it `Permission.microphone`).
+The application needs to be able to access the microphone, so we have to request Android's `android.permission.RECORD_AUDIO` permission (Flutter calls it `Permission.microphone`).

-First we need to add the [permission_handler](https://pub.dev/packages/permission_handler) package.
+First, we need to add the [permission_handler](https://pub.dev/packages/permission_handler) package.
 Open `pubspec.yaml` file and add `permission_handler: ^6.0.1+1` dependency under `sdk: flutter`:

 ```yaml
 dependencies: